Little boy on the couch with his dad

 Our Chromosome 15 imprinting disorders research

 • Our Chromosome 15 disorders biobank is recruiting 100 people with PWS and AS.
 We collect tissue samples including blood and skin cells, link them to family medical histories and perform medical and psychological assessments.
-The facility aims to enable future research to better diagnose and treat newborns, children and adolescents with genetic diseases.
+The facility aims to enable future research to better diagnose and treat newborns, children and adolescents with these genetic conditions.

 Our vision